itp-redial/tinyphone/README.md

     [inbound]
     exten => _X.,1,Answer()
-    ;you will need to set the inbound phone number if you're using IPKall exten => _X.,n,Set(CALLERID(DNID)=13605162099)
+    ;you will need to set the inbound phone number if you're using IPKall ;not necessary if you're using flworoute, or most other VOIP providers. exten => _X.,n,Set(CALLERID(DNID)=13605162099)
     exten => _X.,n,Goto(tinyphone,s,1)